Social protection and Health: Definitions, policy goals and global examples

 - Active participation in the discussion forum as measured by at least one post to each discussion posted on the discussion forum

-- An essay on social protection and health (2000 words).
+- An essay on social protection and health (2000 words)

+Maximum number of students: 60.
 Students participating in the course should have Bachelor level studies in social science, humanities, or medical/health sciences.

 The course is produced in collaboration with the University of Zambia, the South African Medical Research Council, and Karolinska Institutet.